Lexmark: Legal cases

 Subsequent challenges to the "single use only" policy were more successful.
 Lexmark lost the Supreme Court case Impression Products, Inc. v.
 Lexmark International, Inc., in a 7–1 ruling that partially reversed and remanded the Ninth Circuit decision in ACRA v.
 Lexmark on May 30, 2017:

 When a patentee chooses to sell an item, that product is no longer within the limits of the monopoly and instead becomes the private, individual property of the purchaser, with the rights and benefits that come along with ownership.
 A patentee is free to set the price and negotiate contracts with purchasers, but may not, by virtue of his patent, control the use or disposition of the product after ownership passes to the purchaser.
 The sale terminates all patent rights to that item.

 The decision holds that Lexmark cannot sue third-party manufacturers or resellers for patent infringement; notably, it does not mean that Lexmark cannot use firmware to detect, reject or disable third-party ink cartridges or attempted refills.
 As of 2024, the company continues to do so.

 In 2023, Ninestar, a majority owner of Lexmark, was banned from importing goods into the United States under the Uyghur Forced Labor Prevention Act.
-While Lexmark claimed their investors had no operational control over Ninestar, they did not respond to whether Lexmark sources products from Ninestar.
+While Lexmark claimed its investors had no operational control over Ninestar, it did not respond to whether Lexmark sources products from Ninestar.